mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 #### Committing changes to staging
 * Change directory path to the `name_of_repo` folder <br />
 `cd /home/user/Desktop/name_of_repo`
-* Add a file to staging <br />
+* Stage one file that was added or updated <br />
 `git add filename.txt`
 * Stage deleted files <br />
 `rm filename.txt` <br />`git add`
-* Stage everything (all new, modified, and deleted files, including files in the current directory and in higher directories)<br />
+* Stage all changes (all new, modified, and deleted files, including files in the current directory and in higher directories)<br />
 `git add -A`
-* Stage the entire current directory recursively without higher directories <br />
+* Stage changes in the current directory (while excluding higher directories) <br />
 `git add .`
 * Stages new and modified files only, NOT deleted files <br />
 `git add -u`